-The honour roll records the names of ex-students from Neutral Bay Public School who served their country in World War I. It was unveiled on 18 July 1919 by the Minister of Education.
+The honour roll records the names of ex-students from Neutral Bay Public School who served their country in the First World War.
+It was unveiled on 18 July 1919 by the Minister of Education.

 The honour roll hangs in the administration foyer of Neutral Bay Public School.